Mark Kelly: STS-134

 STS-134 launched on May 16, 2011.

 On April 29, 2011, the first launch attempt of STS-134 was scrubbed.
 Giffords traveled to Florida on her first trip since moving from Tucson to Houston in January after an attempted assassination.
-Her appearance at Kennedy Space Center gave the launch a high profile, "one of the most anticipated in years," according to The New York Times.
+Her appearance at Kennedy Space Center gave the launch a high profile, "one of the most anticipated in years", according to The New York Times.
 President Barack Obama visited the Kennedy Space Center on April 29 on a trip with the original intention of watching the Endeavour launch.

 Kelly was the commander of the mission, which was Endeavours last.
 He and his crew delivered the Alpha Magnetic Spectrometer to the ISS.

 Most of the mission's delays were caused by external tank issues on STS-133 Discovery.
 When Scott Kelly went to the ISS on October 7, 2010, STS-134 was scheduled to go to the station during his mission.
 The potential rendezvous in space of the Kelly brothers would have been a first meeting of blood relatives in space.
 The delay of STS-134's launch ended that possibility.

 After his wife's shooting, Kelly's status was unclear, but NASA announced on February 4, 2011, that he would remain commander of the mission.
 The remarkable progress his wife was making in her recovery helped Kelly decide to return to training.
-Peggy Whitson, chief of the NASA Astronaut Office at the time, said, "we are confident in his ability to successfully lead this mission, and I know I speak for all of NASA in saying 'welcome back.'"
+Peggy Whitson, chief of the NASA Astronaut Office at the time, said, "we are confident in his ability to successfully lead this mission, and I know I speak for all of NASA in saying 'welcome back'."

 Papal blessing

-At 4 pm PDT on May 22, 2011, the European Space Agency and Italian Space Agency arranged for a call to Endeavour by Pope Benedict XVI.
-During his call—prompted by the discovery of a gash in the Shuttle's fuselage—Benedict extended his blessing to Giffords, who had undergone skull surgery earlier in the week.
+At 4 p.m.
+PDT on May 22, 2011, the European Space Agency and Italian Space Agency arranged for a call to Endeavour by Pope Benedict XVI.
+During his call, Benedict extended his blessing to Giffords, who had undergone skull surgery earlier in the week.
 The event marked the first time a pope spoke to astronauts during a mission.